-The random-phase sine-Gordon model is the simplest model to describe the effect of quenched disorder on a periodic elastic system, the so-called random periodic class.^{1-6} It models a host of experimental systems in presence of substrate impurities, such as charge-density waves, vortex lattices,^{7,8} random-field XY models,^{1,9-11} smectic liquid crystals12 in situations where topological defects are absent, or can be ignored, allowing for an elastic description.
-In the simplest situation, the displacement from the perfect periodic position is encoded by a 2π periodic one-component phase field $\theta(x)$.
-In a one-dimensional crystal of spacing a with elastic displacements u(x), the phase field is $\theta(x) = G_0 u(x)$ where $G_0 = 2\pi/a$ is the smallest reciprocal lattice vector.
-In three dimensions, the random-phase sine-Gordon model was used to predict the existence of a Bragg-glass phase which is a glass pinned by (weak) quenched disorder, but which also retains topological order (no dislocations) and nearly perfect translational order^{8,13-15} called guasiorder.
-Diffraction experiments16 measure the spatial correlations of the field $e^{iq\theta(x)}$, for q = 1.
-In that case the elastic description predicts a power-law decay of these correlations due to quenched disorder,^{8,13,17} characteristic of a quasi-ordered phase and leading to divergent Bragg peaks in the experiments.
-At stronger disorder, free topological defects are expected to lead to an exponential decay of these correlations with distance, as quasi-order is destroyed.
+The random-phase sine-Gordon model is the simplest model to describe the effect of quenched disorder on a periodic elastic system, the so-called random periodic class.1-6 It models a host of experimental systems in presence of substrate impurities, such as charge-density waves, vortex lattices,^{7,8} random-field XY models, $^{1,9-11}$ and smectic liquid crystals12 in situations where topological defects are absent, or can be ignored, allowing for an elastic description.
+In the simplest situation, the displacement fields from the perfect periodic position are encoded by a 2π periodic one-component phase field $\theta(x)$.
+In a one-dimensional crystal of spacing a with elastic displacements u(x), the phase field is $\theta(x) = G_0 u(x)$, where $G_0 = 2\pi/a$ is the smallest reciprocal lattice vector.
+In three dimensions, the random-phase sine-Gordon model was used to predict the existence of a Bragg-glass phase, which is a glass pinned by (weak) quenched disorder, but which also retains topological order (no dislocations) and nearly perfect translational order^{8,13-15} called quasiorder.
+Diffraction experiments16 measure the spatial correlations of the field $e^{iq\theta(x)}$ for q = 1.
+In that case, the elastic description predicts a power-law decay of these correlations due to quenched disorder,^{8,13,17} characteristic of a quasiordered phase and leading to divergent Bragg peaks in the experiments.
+At stronger disorder, the presence of free topological defects is expected to lead to an exponential decay of these correlations with distance, as quasiorder is destroyed.

-Quasi-order usually arises when the phase-field deformations $\theta(x) - \theta(0)$ grow logarithmically with scale x, leading to power-law scaling for the exponential field $e^{iq\theta(x)}$.
-To probe deeper the properties of the phase field $\theta(x)$ in a quasi-ordered phase, it would be useful to predict, and to measure, these correlations for q not necessarily an integer.
-One example with q = 1/2 would be a spin density wave, e.g., of XY symmetry $S = Ae^{i\phi}$, submitted to time-reversal invariant disorder, such as random anisotropy9, i.e., which couples to $2\phi \equiv \theta$.
-Arbitrary values of q would allow to probe the probability distribution of the phase deformations $\theta(x) - \theta(0)$ and to characterize the multi-fractal properties of the exponential field.
-Here we restrict to a 2-dimensional periodic system, leaving the study of larger dimensions for an upcoming work.18
+Quasiorder usually arises when the phase field deformations $\theta(x) - \theta(0)$ grow logarithmically with scale x, leading to power law scaling for the exponential field $e^{iq\theta(x)}$.
+To probe deeper the properties of the phase field $\theta(x)$ in a quasiordered phase, it would be useful to predict, and to measure, these correlations for q not necessarily an integer.
+One example with q = 1/2 would be a spin density wave, e.g., of XY symmetry $S = Ae^{i\phi}$, submitted to time-reversal invariant disorder, such as random anisotropy,9 i.e., which couples to $2\phi \equiv \theta$.
+Arbitrary values of q would allow to probe the probability distribution of the phase deformations $\theta(x) - \theta(0)$ and to characterize the multifractal properties of the exponential field.
+Here, we restrict to the case of a d = 2 dimensional periodic system, leaving the study of d > 2 for an upcoming work.18

-In two-dimensional periodic systems with quenched disorder thermal fluctuations play a more important role than in three-dimensional ones.
-As was discovered in the pioneering work of Cardy and Ostlund1 they induce a phase transition at some critical temperature T_c to a high temperature phase where disorder is irrelevant.
-For $T < T_c$ a glass phase exists in this model which has been investigated in a number of works.^{1-4,19,20} A very nice realization of this model in terms of crystal surfaces was described by Toner and DiVincenzo2.
-Since it allows in principle to measure the exponential correlation for any q, we now recall the basic phenomenology of surfaces.
+In two-dimensional periodic systems with quenched disorder, thermal fluctuations play a more important role than in three-dimensional ones.
+As was discovered in the pioneering work of Cardy and Ostlund,1 they induce a phase transition at some critical temperature T_c to a high-temperature phase where disorder is irrelevant.
+For $T < T_c$, a glass phase exists in this model, which has been investigated in a number of works.^{1-4,19,20} A very nice realization of this model in terms of crystal surfaces was described by Toner and DiVincenzo.2 Since it allows, in principle, to measure the exponential correlation for any q, we now recall the basic phenomenology of surfaces.
 Note that another interesting realization of the Cardy-Ostlund model was obtained recently in the context of a smectic with surface disorder.^{21,22}